puppetlabs/puppet-docs/source/learning/agent_master_basic.markdown

 Serving a Real Configuration
 -----

 So how can we make the agent do something interesting?
 Well, we already built some useful classes, and they're all available on the puppet master, so we'll use them.
+(If you haven't already copied the modules from your old VM into your puppet master's `/etc/puppetlabs/puppet/modules` directory, do so now.)

-But how do classes end up in an agent's catalog?
+But how do we choose which classes go into an agent's catalog?

 ### Site.pp

 When we were using puppet apply, we would usually specify a manifest file, which declared all of the classes or resources we wanted to apply.

-The puppet master works the same way, except that it always loads the same manifest file, which we usually refer to as site.pp.
-On Puppet Enterprise, it's located at `/etc/puppetlabs/puppet/manifests/site.pp`, but you can configure its location with [the `manifest` setting](/references/latest/configuration.html#manifest).
+The puppet master works the same way, except that it **always loads the same manifest file,** which we usually refer to as site.pp.
+With Puppet Enterprise, it's located by default at `/etc/puppetlabs/puppet/manifests/site.pp`, but you can configure its location with [the `manifest` setting](/references/latest/configuration.html#manifest).

 You could declare classes and resources directly in site.pp, but that would make every node get the same resources in its catalog, which is of limited use.
 Instead, we'll hide the classes we want to declare in a **node definition.**